Today’s Poets Newsletter Vol.1 – July, 2024

 I decided to show this poem by Emilie to the world.

-In it was a poem that lived with me ever since.
+In it was this poem that lived with me since.

 I was publishing poetry anthologies back then, and one of